terraform-aws-modules/terraform-aws-alb/README.md

 ## Assumptions

-* You want to create a set of resources for the ALB: namely an associated target group and listener.
+* You want to create a set of resources around an application load balancer: namely associated target groups and listeners.
-* You've created a Virtual Private Cloud (VPC) + subnets where you intend to put this ALB.
+* You've created a Virtual Private Cloud (VPC) and subnets where you intend to put this ALB.
 * You have one or more security groups to attach to the ALB.
-* You want to configure a listener for HTTPS/HTTP.
-* You've uploaded an SSL certificate to AWS IAM if using HTTPS.
+* Additionally, if you plan to use an HTTPS listener, the ARN of an SSL certificate is required.

 The module supports both (mutually exclusive):